The Specials discography

-English ska revival band the Specials have released a diverse discography since their debut in 1979, including: nine studio albums, one collaboration album, five live albums, eleven compilation albums, four extended plays, twenty-three singles, and filmed five videos.
+English ska revival band the Specials have released a diverse discography since their debut in 1979, including: nine studio albums, one collaboration album, seven live albums, eleven compilation albums, four extended plays, twenty-three singles, and filmed five videos.

 Their debut album "The Specials" (1979) and "More Specials" (1980) both achieved Gold status, while their 2019 album "Encore" hit number 1 on the UK chart.
 The band collaborated with Desmond Dekker on the album "King of Kings" (1993).
 Their work spans various formats and has seen chart success in multiple countries.